dali-benothmen/cronflow/docs/development-tasks.md

 # Node-Cronflow Development Tasks

-A granular, step-by-step development plan using Nx monorepo for Node.js + Rust project.
+A granular, step-by-step development plan using a monolith architecture for Node.js + Rust project.

 ## Development Philosophy